laravel/spark-docs/upgrade.md

 Since Spark 9.0 only supports Stripe, this method was removed.
 You should remove any calls to this method from your `SparkServiceProvider`.

+### Currency configuration changes

+Spark 9.0 follows the currency configuration of Cashier 10.0, for that the `Cashier::useCurrency()` and `Cashier::usesCurrencySymbol()` were removed.

 ### Updating Your `package.json` Dependencies

 In your `package.json` file update the `laravel-mix` dependency to the latest version: